fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/wordpress-plugin/migrating.md

 ### Deactivate Previous Plugin Version

-:::info Tip
+:::attention WordPress Admin Access Required

-You must have WordPress admin access in order to install and remove plugins.
+You must have WordPress admin access to to install and remove plugins.

 :::

-1. **Log in to the admin side of your WordPress site.**
+1. **Log in to the admin dashboard of your WordPress site.**

    > The url for this is usually `https://yourwebsite.com/wp-admin`

-2. **Click on Plugins in your admin dashboard menu and locate Fast checkout**.
+2. **Click Plugins -> Installed Plugins** in the left sidebar of your WordPress admin dashboard.

    > ex: `https://yourwebsite.com/wp-admin/plugins.php? `